NBA Rumors: Celtics Could Acquire Steven Adams For Package Centered On Jaylen Brown, Per ‘Fadeaway World’

 “A twin-towers duo of Kanter and Adams would be difficult to handle, thanks to Adams’s brute physicality and Kanter’s effectiveness on offense.
 Both players complement each other’s weaknesses, and also gives Boston more toughness inside.”

-Adams, who was picked 12th overall in the 2013 NBA Draft, has played his entire career thus far with the Oklahoma City Thunder, having regularly started at center since the 2014-15 season.
-Per his Basketball-Reference player page, he averaged 13.9 points, 9.5 rebounds, 1.6 assists, 1.5 steals, and one block per game in the 2018-19 campaign, playing for a Thunder team that finished 49-33 in the regular season before falling to the Portland Trail Blazers in the first round of the playoffs.
+Adams, who was picked 12th overall in the 2013 NBA Draft, has played his entire career thus far with Oklahoma City, having regularly started at center since the 2014-15 season.
+Per his Basketball-Reference player page, he has averaged 13.9 points, 9.5 rebounds, 1.6 assists, 1.5 steals, and one block per game in the 2018-19 campaign, playing for a Thunder team that finished 49-33 in the regular season before falling to the Portland Trail Blazers in the first round of the playoffs.